bodziosamolot/sourceGenerators/article.md

 The key to obtaining semantic information about our code is the Compilation.
 With it we see our constructs not in isolation like in the case of
 Syntax Trees but in a broader context.
 This context can be imagined as a compilation unit: an assembly or a project in our solution.
 So in other
 words: Compilation can be understood as a bunch of Syntax Trees stuck together allowing to get more information.
 This is the Semantic Model.
-It allows us to get information through Symbols.
+It allows us to get information through what is called Symbols.

 ## Types of Source Generators